On Higher Graph Manifolds: Abstract

 \section{Abstract}

-In this short note we introduce a general notion of higher graph manifolds and use a version of the barycenter technique to characterize when they undergo volume collapse.
+In this short note we {introduce higher graph manifolds} and use a version of the barycenter technique to characterize when they undergo volume collapse.
 In the case when the pure pieces are hyperbolic, we compute the exact value of the minimal volume.
-We verify the Baum--Connes conjecture for these manifolds {and show that they do not admit positive scalar curvature metrics.
-In the case without any pure pieces, we show the Yamabe invariant vanishes.}
+We verify the coarse Baum--Connes conjecture for these manifolds and show that they do not admit positive scalar curvature metrics.
+In the case without any pure pieces, we show the Yamabe invariant vanishes.